 Understanding the Standard Essential Knowledge and Skills Data prediction involves extrapolating the data beyond the current data set and providing confidence values for those estimates.
 The student will use problem solving, mathematical communication, mathematical reasoning, connections, and representations to It is important to be able to distinguish between the "noise" in the data and relevant data.
 Every measurement is composed of true Identify factors that contribute to the overall behavior of a data set, including true values, bias and noise. value, bias and random noise.
 This noise is the source of uncertainty.
 Fit models based on the behavior of the data, including models of univariate and bivariate data, in order to make predictions.
 Mathematical models will be used to make data predictions based on the behavior of the data.
-Distinguish between linear and non-linear associations between variables using visualizations.
-Data prediction is may be limited by the fact that it is based on an assumption that historical patterns are a good predictor of future outcomes.
+Distinguish between linear and nonlinear associations between variables using visualizations.
+Data prediction may be limited by the assumption that historical patterns are a good predictor of future outcomes.
 Identify models that are overly complex and therefore fitting to random noise which decreases their predictive accuracy.
 Overfitting the data can lead to inaccurate results.
-Use regression techniques to Pperform feature-selection of optimal optimal to choose features.
-Ethical cConsiderations based on data bias need to be taken into account during feature selection when trying to predict future outcomes. which are relevant to study while rRecognizinge the potential ethical implications of removing features.
-Students will understand tThe fundamentals of numerical methods, allow for especially their further understanding of the application, limitations, and potentials.pitfalls of the model.
-Select the best-optimal model for a data set from among a large collection of models, using technological tools.
+Use regression techniques to perform selection of optimal features.
+Considerations based on data bias need to be taken into account during feature selection when trying to predict future outcomes.
+Recognize the potential implications of removing features.
+The fundamentals of numerical methods, allow for further understanding of the application, limitations, and pitfalls of the model.
+Select the optimal model for a data set from among a large collection of models, using technological tools.